Sun & Water Safety Tips for Spring Break & Beyond

 Iuliia Burmistrova/iStock

 Sunburns will happen.
 We should wear sunscreen to minimize instances, but it’s hard to have absolutely everything covered.
-If a burn happens, press a cool towel on the area, take a cool bath, and use a kid-safe aloe ointment or lotion on the area to slow down chafing and irritation.
-And keep drinking water.
+If a burn happens, press a cool towel on the area, take a cool bath, and use a kid-safe aloe ointment or lotion to slow down chafing and irritation.
+Keep drinking water as a sunburn draws water out of the skin at higher levels than normal.

 Keep Pools Secure